BlueBrain/sbt-nexus/README.md

 The plugin provides a collection of sbt auto plugins that configure a project with reasonable defaults for most sbt based scala projects.

+Please visit the [parent project](https://github.com/BlueBrain/nexus) for more information about Nexus.

 ### Getting Started

 Add the following line to your `project/plugins.sbt` file: